FabianHahn/shoveler-spatialos/README.md

 While it is perfectly fine to connect to cloud deployments from Windows, SpatialOS currently only runs server workers built for Linux.
 If you start a cloud deployment from a Windows assembly, it will report errors trying to start server workers, and clients won't be able to complete their login.

-Start by editing the [`spatialos.json`](spatialos.json) configuration file and replace the value of the `"name"` entry with your SpatialOS project name in quotes.
+Start by editing the [`spatialos.json`](spatialos.json) configuration file and replace the value of the `"projectName"` entry with your SpatialOS project name in quotes.
 You can see your project name by visiting the [SpatialOS console](https://console.improbable.io/projects) page.

 Next, you need to upload your built assembly.
 You can choose any assembly name you like, the following is just an example:
 ```
-spatial upload spatialos-shoveler-assembly
+spatial alpha cloud upload -a spatialos-shoveler-assembly
 ```

 To launch a cloud deployment, run the following command from the root directory of the project.
 You have to specify the same assembly name as before, and further an arbitrary deployment name, which in this example is simply `shoveler_spatialos`:
 ```
-spatial cloud launch spatialos-shoveler-assembly default_launch.json shoveler_spatialos --snapshot=snapshots/default.snapshot
+spatial alpha cloud launch -a spatialos-shoveler-assembly -d shoveler_spatialos
 ```

 It will take a few minutes for your deployment to start up, which you can also monitor in the [SpatialOS console](https://console.improbable.io/projects).
 As soon as it is running, open the deployment overview page in the console and click on the "LAUNCH" button on the left side.
 This will open a dialog instructing you to install the SpatialOS Launcher.
 The Launcher currently only supports clients built with _Unity_ or _Unreal Engine_ and thus won't work to start client workers for this project, so ignore Step 1 and instead copy the link that the blue "Launch" button in Step 2 points to (e.g. in Chrome: right click, select "copy link address").
 Then connect a client by simply passing this link as its only command line argument in quotes:
 ```
 # Linux:
-cd workers/cmake/build/client
+cd build/workers/client
 ./ShovelerClient "spatialos.launch:project_name-shoveler_spatialos?token=ey..."

 # Windows:
-cd workers/cmake/build/client/Release
+cd build/workers/client/Release
 ShovelerClient.exe "spatialos.launch:project_name-shoveler_spatialos?token=ey..."
 ```